CounterpartyXCP/counterblock/docs/API.rst

 and retrieving their wallet preferences data, and more.

-For this purpose, we define the concept of a wallet ID, which is simply the user's Counterwallet 12-word password, hashed with SHA1, and the resulting hash hashed again with SHA1.
+For this purpose, we define the concept of a wallet ID, which is simply the user's Counterwallet 12-word password, double-hashed with SHA256 and converted to base 64.

 .. _read_api: